rickellis/ArchMatic/README.md

 Setting up an Arch system from scratch is usually a time-intensive process.
 My goal in developing these scripts and my __[installation guide](https://github.com/rickellis/Arch-Linux-Install-Guide)__ was to be able to go from a blank hard drive to a fully functional Arch system with all my files, applications, and preferences set, as efficiently as possible.

 Typically a complete install takes me between two and three hours.
-About and hour for the base install, and one to two hours for all the packages to download.
+About and hour for the base install, and a couple hours for all the packages to download.
 That's pretty fast, considering when I log into a new system everything is exactly where I left off on my previous system.
+Well, almost everything.
+I run a Windows environemnt on VirtualBox, so getting all my development tools and applications installed takes some effort.

 Lastly, some of the package choices and tweaks are specific to the laptop I'm currently running, a Dell XPS 13...which kicks ass and runs Linux flawlessly.